 As illustrated above, establishing the rent stabilization policy would have conflicting impacts on various residents and business stakeholders.
 Quantifying the net effect of these impacts is not possible due to data and time limitations.
-Nevertheless, OLO anticipates that enacting Bill 15-23 would have a small to moderate economic negative impact on overall economic conditions in the County in terms of the Council's priority indicators.
+Nevertheless, OLO anticipates that enacting Bill 16-23 would have a moderate to large negative economic impact on overall economic conditions in the County in terms of the Council's priority indicators.